by Lloyd Borrett — January 2007

 Several of the largest online scuba retailers fall in this category.
 These stores are often simply fulfillment houses, many also maintaining websites for cameras, clothing, or other types of merchandise under various business names.

 These types of stores are usually very reputable operations, but they seldom know very much at all about scuba diving.
 You are not likely to be able to speak to an actual scuba diver in these types of stores.

 Auctions have become quite popular and represent a gigantic business for all types of merchandise.
 The most popular auction site in the world, eBay, even allows registered users to establish full stores to sell their merchandise.

 While lots of scuba equipment is sold on sites like eBay, buying this way can be loaded with risk.
 There is simply no way to assure that the product you purchase is new.
 The shipping and handling charges for items purchased from auction sites or stores residing inside auction sites is sometimes large, making the overall value questionable.

 Most of the time, you cannot telephone these merchants.
 But worse, they can disappear as fast as they appear.
 Despite the controls advertised by eBay and the other auction sites, ANYONE can open a store in a matter of minutes.
 Many of the stores described in the other categories in this document also do some selling on eBay.

-The Scuba Doctor feels more comfortable dealing directly with you on our website and through our staff via toll-free telephone calls.
+The Scuba Doctor feels more comfortable dealing directly with you on our online dive shop and through our staff via your telephone calls.